-As at 30 June 2020 the Group had a net working capital deficiency, being current assets less current liabilities, of \$136,141,133.
+The Group has a net working capital deficiency, being current assets less current liabilities, of \$162,582,509 (2020: \$140,639,182).

-The net working capital deficiency is significantly impacted by resident ingoing liabilities totalling \$301,711,116, which are classified as current liabilities on the basis that they are repayable to residents when they leave the facility or unit, which can be at any time.
+The net working capital deficiency is significantly impacted by resident ingoing liabilities totalling \$327,985,385 (2020: \$301,711,116), which are classified as current liabilities on the basis that they are repayable to residents when they leave the facility or unit, which can be at any time.
 The directors do not expect the resident ingoing liabilities to reduce significantly on an annual basis as the liabilities relating to residents who depart the facility or unit are generally replaced by resident ingoing liabilities received from new residents.
 The resident ingoing liabilities are therefore considered to form a part of the long term funding of the facility.